upbound/docs/content/core-concepts/authoring-compositions.md

 ]
 ```

-When writing out this part of your function, you'll see the magic at work.
-Because the KCL VSCode extension and the KCL Language server is able to pick up the schema models in the function, you'll get autocompletion, linting for type mismatches, missing variables and more.

-We were able to refer to our composite resources that we defined via our XRD through `oxr`, and wrote custom logic so that the bucket generated will have server side encryption.
-All that is now left is to run and test our composition.
+The statement in the `_items` variable is a fully functional KCL function.
+With
+the VSCode KCL extension and KCL language server, you'll get autocompletion,
+linting, type errors, and more.

+In this function, your composite resources are captured in `oxr` and the
+function adds server side encryption to the buckets your deployment creates.

+In the next guide, you'll run and test your composition.

-For more KCL best practices, please refer to our documentation({{<ref "./kcl/overview.md">}}).
+For more KCL best practices, please refer to the [documentation]({{<ref "./kcl/overview.md">}}).